It refers to a group of soft tissue tumors that have specific characteristics in common.

 Eighty percent of patients present solitary lesions, half of them in the head and neck, and sixty percent are present at birth or shortly after.

 Less frequently, childhood myofibromatosis presents as multiple lesions of the skin, muscles, and bones, and about 1/3 of these cases also have lesions on the visceral organs.

-All these cases have an excellent prognosis, since their tumors sometimes regress spontaneously, except in cases where there is visceral involvement and the prognosis is bad.
+All these cases have an excellent prognosis since their tumors sometimes regress spontaneously, except in patients with visceral involvement, and the forecast is terrible.

-It has been suggested that childhood myofibromatosis and the classic form of mesoblastic nephroma are the same disease due to their very similar histology.
+It has been suggested that childhood myofibromatosis and the classic form of mesoblastic nephroma are the same diseases due to their very similar histology.

-Also known as variant of infantile fibromatosis and variant of juvenile fibromatosis is a benign tumor of rare fatty tissue typically seen in children.
-Some of these tumors have a congenital presentation
+Also known as a variant of infantile fibromatosis and variant of juvenile fibromatosis is a benign tumor of rare fatty tissue typically seen in children.
+Some of these tumors have a congenital presentation.

 The cause and risk factors for lipofibromatosis have not been established.